semihenser/Embedded_Systems_Raspberry_Pi/README.md

 # Embedded Systems with Raspberry Pi Pico
 This repo contains my embedded system experiments with raspberry pi pico.

+Pay attention to the pin positions on the program and breadboard.

 1) LED blink
 2) Traffic Light
 3) KITT (car)